isabelroses/isabelroses/README.md

 ### 👋 Hello, I'm Isabel

 I am currently studying computer science, as a second year student at Aberystwyth University.
-I am interested in terminal, and am currently learning go.
-Furthermore, I am also currently obssessed with nix, and the rest of my spare time I work on [Catppuccin](https://github.com/catppuccin/catppuccin).
+My main interests are in terminal shown by my obsession with nix.
+Furthermore I am currently learning the programming language golang.
+What do I do with some of my spare time?
+Well I contribute to a awesome project [Catppuccin](https://github.com/catppuccin/catppuccin).

 P.S.
 Never ask me what's on my todo list, it's up to [@comfysage](https://github.com/comfysage)